daslearning-org/text-to-speech-offline/README.md

 ```

 ### 🖳 Build Computer Application (Windows / Linux / MacOS)

+#### Build simple executable (single file)
 A `Python` virtual environment is recommended and please follow the same steps from above till the pip module installations (do not require buildozer for desktop apps).
 It builds a native app depending on the OS type i.e. `.exe` if you are running `PyInstaller` from a Windows machine.
-Build computer apps from [docker image](https://hub.docker.com/r/cdrx/pyinstaller-windows) for any OS type.
+You may use this [docker image](https://hub.docker.com/r/cdrx/pyinstaller-windows) for Windows exe.

 ```bash
 # install pyinstaller